euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 By making this change we switched from a “linear read / random write” forward algorithm to a “random read / linear write” backward algorithm which is more suitable for parallelization.
-For optimal memory acces patterns, this array my be transposed depending on the hardware (CPU vs GPU)
+For optimal memory acces patterns, this array may be transposed depending on the underlying hardware (CPU vs GPU)

 Optimization of the sparse matrix multiplication ................................................